'Cabin Pressure' - the Radio Comedy

 I started off with a louche, naturally authoritative captain and a try-hard first officer, but quickly reversed the roles.
 I don't remember taking it from Dad's Army4 but that's the obvious example.

-After writing the pilot script, Finnemore used his comedy contacts to send it to producer David Tyler and Radio 4's commissioning editor, who both loved it, but Controller of Radio 4 Mark Damazer didn't find it funny.
+After writing the pilot script, which had the working title 'Jet Lag', Finnemore used his comedy contacts to send it to producer David Tyler and Caroline Raphael, Radio 4's commissioning editor, both loved it, but Controller of Radio 4 Mark Damazer didn't find it funny.
 After much (cabin) pressure Damazer reluctantly approved making the show.
-Soon the perfect cast was formed, with multiple Oliver-award winning Roger Allam and up-and-coming actor Benedict Cumberbatch cast as Martin.
+Soon the perfect cast was formed, with multiple Olivier-award winning Roger Allam and up-and-coming actor Benedict Cumberbatch cast as Martin.
 This was before he was world famous, however he had already starred in films such Hawking (2004).

 Despite some very positive reviews the first series had little initial impact on first broadcast.
 The second series won the Best Radio Comedy Award, which led to increased interest and publicity.
 Between the second and third series, though, Benedict Cumberbatch was cast and starred as Sherlock Holmes in Sherlock (2010-17), an Emmy-award winning performance broadcast in 180 territories worldwide that overnight garnered a vast number of fans interested in anything he was doing.